 October 3 | “Liberalism, Conservatism, & the American Founding,” a symposium on Dr. Kirk’s book The Roots of American Order.
 Panelists: Ted McAllister, Professor of Public Policy, Pepperdine University; Samuel Gregg, Director of Research, Acton Institute; Daniel McCarthy, editor, Modern Age.
 Moderator: Ryan Streeter, Director of Policy Studies, AEI.

 The American Enterprise Institute, Washington, DC.
-Register to attend in person, or stream live video from the event.
+Watch the video here.

 November 17 | The Edmund Burke Society will gather to address the topic “Edmund Burke, Russell Kirk and Revolution in the Modern Mind.”
 Wilfred McClay, Chair in the History of Liberty at the University of Oklahoma, is the featured speaker.
 The open panel session on selected texts will provide for lively interaction among the participants.
 Belmont Abbey College, NC.
 Full conference details can be found here.